prrao87/patent-classification/README.md

 A big concern with deep learning models is the computational cost associated with making inferences on real world data in production.
 One approach to make the inference process more efficient is to optimize and quantize the PyTorch model via [ONNX](https://github.com/onnx/onnx), an open source framework that provides a standard interface for optimizing deep learning models and their computational graphs.

-On average, a **30x** speedup in CPU-based inference, along with a **4x** reduction in model size is observed for an optimized, quantized DistilBERT-ONNX model (compared to the base DistilBERT-PyTorch model that we trained on GPU).
+On average, a **10x-30x** speedup in CPU-based inference, along with a **4x** reduction in model size is possible for an optimized, quantized DistilBERT-ONNX model (compared to the base DistilBERT-PyTorch model that we trained on GPU).

 ### Use 🤗 Hugging Face command line module to convert to ONNX